Polyurea in the Military: Strengthening Defense with Advanced Coatings

 The postwar leadership in the Army believed that the future of the Army depended on many well-trained and motivated soldiers.
 Many saw initiatives to fund mechanization efforts by upgrading armored vehicles and aircraft as diverting funds from making sure that there was an Army with the size and strength to be able to fight and take on the next major conflict.
 This led to making some of the top generals be adamantly skeptical of any alleged revolutionary potential of the latest technologies.
 The head of the Cavalry branch stated: "When better roller skates are developed, Cavalry horses will wear the new ones."
 Although some officers believed that aviation might have certain advantages in addition to the current combat arms but the vast majority were still firmly rooted in the interests of their specific department within the Army and the style of fighting they were familiar with.

 In the same way those who advocated for aviation within the Army were beginning to view the Army's leadership as a hindrance to their goals.
 Aviators attempted to block officers who they believed had inadequate technical expertise from taking part in the development of aviation-related doctrine.
 In particular, the army Aviators demanded that field grade officers of their Air Service must be qualified pilots.
 In spite of the shortage of competent individuals, they demanded that command posts are filled by internal promotions for pilots, as opposed to the introduction of members from various branches of aviation into the.
 It was thought to be difficult to teach mid-career officers with rank of major or above fly an airplane; they could not comprehend the technical complexities.
-The chasm led to the aviators becoming increasingly disregarded by the top generals who were in charge of their services.
+The chasm led to the aviators becoming increasingly disregarded by the top generals in charge of their services.
 In the 1930s, the most powerful officers in the Air Service fervently believed that they had to be separated from the Army as soon as they could in order to build aviation into the capability to win war.

 In the Navy the top leadership of the Navy took an entirely different approach.
 Aviation advocates like Admiral William Moffett worked to make aviation a career option that was attractive to the most brilliant and talented people working in the field to maximize it's potential in the Navy.
-In the first place, they made sure pilots had paths to careers which eventually led them to being in charge of a ship at sea, which is the most prestigious test of any navy.
+In the first place, they ensured pilots had paths to careers, eventually leading them to be in charge of a ship at sea, which is the most prestigious test of any navy.
 Then in the process, the Navy established a course of five weeks that permitted mid-career and senior officers to be certified as naval aviation observer.
 While a small percentage of them will continue their careers in the air however, the program was designed to introduce them junior officers who were the most proficient in the latest technology, to clearly identify them as belonging to the aviation sector and provide them with a an understanding of the demands for naval aviation.
 A number of the most influential naval aviation supporters, including Admiral Moffett himself, joined the aviation world by way of this process.
 Even though junior officers of the Navy were not without their own grievances regarding the stoicism in the ranks of "battleship admirals" they felt that the Navy believed in its potential in aviation, and they could count on a variety of higher-ranking officers as their coaches and mentors.

-The DoD has acknowledged that it is imperative to improve the cyber-skills of its employees and its leadership.
+The DoD has acknowledged that improving the cyber-skills of its employees and leadership is imperative.
 The DoD Cyber Strategy for 2018 DoD Cyber Strategy believed that "leaders and their staffs must to be "cyber-savvy" to be able to comprehend the cyber implications of their decisions and are better positioned to discover opportunities to use the cyberspace domain for strategic tactical, operational, and strategic advantages."
 Additionally, innovative solutions such as that of Air Force have sought to enhance their digital skills by encouraging airmen to study computer languages in the same way they have previously encouraged them to study foreign languages.
 However, focusing on these abilities is not the ideal method to train officers and other leaders of the DoD how to interact with cyber experts.
 Cybersecurity and software engineering are both intricate and complex fields; a basic class that lasts a couple of weeks won't even scratch the surface of the skills necessary to become competent in both.
 Even more importantly, this introduction will not help enable a person to comprehend more advanced programming concepts and methods.
 Similar to foreign languages, the beginner cannot grasp grammar or vocabulary from the lessons they haven't yet learned.

 The DoD could help the next generation of leaders acquire the techniques of managing products.